Home

 The negatives are:

 7.3.1) This is more complicated.
 In general, complicated is bad.
-Even if the calculated value is marginally better, it needs to overcome a hurtle in order to be used of being worth the extra complexity.
+Even if the calculated value is marginally better, it needs to overcome a hurdle in order to be used of being worth the extra complexity.
 My thought challenge is to imagine you had to explain to an auditor why you chose this approach over a simpler one.
 How would you do it?

 7.3.2) The end result numbers wouldn’t necessarily be material, meaning meaningful in changing decision making, including things like trader bonuses, risk capital required, etc. E.g., if the end result VaR changes by a few percent as a result of using EWMA, is that material?